ThreatResponse/aws_ir/README.rst

 AWS IR
 ======

-Python installable command line utiltity for mitigation of host and key compromises.
+Python installable command line utility for mitigation of host and key compromises.

 Documentation
 -------------